 - Do not try to start this journey with an empty stomach.
 Otherwise, you can get serious health issues.

-- Polythene is ban in J&K.
+- Polythene is banned in J&K.

-- You can’t enter the Amarnath Cave with coins, chunari, copper utensils.
+- You can’t enter the Amarnath Cave with coins, chunari, and copper utensils.
 So, don’t keep them with you.

 You can also read “Places to Visit in Rajasthan“